 - Jurisdiction – Jurisdiction is an important factor to consider because it ultimately affects your data and privacy.
 Services based in the US, for example, are subject to the Patriot Act, National Security Letters, and may also be forced to collect user data without being allowed to disclose anything (due to gag orders).

 - Features – Some private search engines offer useful features, such as anonymous viewing (via proxy servers), search result filtering options, plugins, extensions, and more.

 - Mobile apps – More than a year ago, Google reported that they process more search requests from mobile devices than they do from desktops.
 We live on our mobile devices, so a search engine that offers a mobile app for your specific device could be a big benefit.

 - Trust – Trust is difficult to quantify and measure, but it’s a very important consideration.
 When considering the trust factor, you may want to look at the history of the company and the individuals behind it.

 Finding the best search engine for your needs is a subjective process, and there’s no single “best private search engine” that applies to everyone.
-Test and research the different options to find the best fit for you.
+Check out our reviews, the test drive a few different options to find the best fit for you.

 This private search engines guide was last updated on August 31, 2021.